openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 or out of bounds can cause problems such as extremely poor performance or start up errors.
 Mitigation of this scenario will be to provide proper guidance and guidelines for customers who enable this enhancement.
 As mentioned in our goal we do support re-configuring the CPUSet partition size after installation.
-The performance team would need to be reached out to for more specific information around upper and lower bounds of CPU sets for running an Openshift cluster

 It is possible to build a cluster with the feature enabled and then add a node in a way that does not configure the workload partitions only for that node.
 We do not support this configuration as all nodes must have the feature turned on.
 The risk that a customer will run into here is that if that node is not in a pool configured with workload partitioning, then it might not be able to correctly function at all.
 Things such as networking pods might not work as those pods will have the custom `requests` `management.workload.openshift.io/cores`.
 In this situation the mitigation is for the customer to add the node to a pool that contains the configuration for workload partitioning.